-CHANDLER, Ariz. — On Saturday night in a Phoenix suburb, the brand new basketball team Center of International Basketball Academy at Pacific Academy (Irvine, California) was humbled AZ Compass Prep (Chandler, Arizona).
+CHANDLER, Ariz. — On Saturday night in a Phoenix suburb, the brand new basketball team Center of International Basketball Academy at Pacific Academy (Irvine, California) was humbled by AZ Compass Prep (Chandler, Arizona).

 Makur Maker had a game-high 29 points, but it wasn’t nearly enough to stop the barrage of AZ Compass Prep 3-pointers and aggressive defense.
 CIBA fell 102-66.